NZMSA/2023-Phase-2/software-development/backend/README.md

 https://learn.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-7.0&tabs=visual-studio

 <h3>Creating POCO classes</h2>
-  <i>POCO's (Plain Old CLR Object) are simply C# classes that represent data structures/</i>
+  <i>POCOs (Plain Old CLR Object) are simply C# classes that represent data structures/</i>
   <p>
     Create a new folder called Models.
-This folder will represent all the POCO's.
+This folder will represent all the POCOs.

     TodoItem.cs will represent one Todo item/Task
     TodoList.cs will represent a collection of items/tasks